neicnordic/ahm18.neic.nordforsk.org/crossteam.md

 ### Learn with hands-on

-To learn about each other work and skills, we wish each NEIC project to present (in a very practical way i.e. with hands-on) how they solved a particular problem in their project.
-Each project should offer at least one hands-on but we strongly encourage you to present several topics so we can find synergies between projects and better organize team work.
+To learn about each other work and skills, we wish each NeIC project to present (in a very practical way i.e. with hands-on) how they solved a particular problem in their project.
+Each project should offer at least one hands-on but we strongly encourage you to present several topics.

 For instance: